JoseyKinnaman/help-queue/README.md

 # **Help Queue**

-#### Author: **Jozy Kinnaman**
+#### Author: **Jozy Kinnaman and Dan Merys**
-#### June 29, 2020
+#### July, 5th 2020

 ### Description

-_This application serves as an introduction to React with create-react-app, components, JSX, and props while building a static site.
+_This application serves as an introduction to React with create-react-app, components, JSX, and props while building a dynamic site.
 This help queue displays a list of tickets and a header header ._

 ![Wireframe](src/img/help-queue-with-new-ticket-control.jpg)